Contact Dan

 A screen full of different emojis.
 Emoji meanings differ by generation.

-Ask a bunch of people about emoji meanings and you might get a bunch of different answers – especially if those people represent different generations.
+Ask a bunch of people about emoji meanings and you might get a bunch of different answers.
+And if those people represent different generations, that’s where the fun begins.

-Emojis – those ubiquitous icons on our phones and in social media meant to convey a whole array of feelings – have taken on new meanings for millennials and Gen Z users.
+Emojis are those ubiquitous icons on our phones and in social media meant to convey a whole array of feelings.
+They have taken on new meanings for millennials and Gen Z users.
 And if you aren’t paying attention, you or your business risk appearing old school and out of touch.

 In Episode 176 of the Experience This! podcast, I quizzed my co-host Joey Coleman, a Gen X’er, and my son Mark, a Gen Z’er, on emoji meanings.
 Their answers were remarkably different.
 (More on that in a moment.)